-The objective of this step is to identify the best SPI-1predictor within the three or four WRs identified for each season and their 6 to 12 possible combinations (step 3 in Fig. S1).
-This is done by using the temporal correlation between the MOAWRs (deriving from ERAI or ENS depending the forecast experiment) and the SPI-1 for each grid point and each MOAWR.
-This allows us to highlight the large-scale impacts of the WRs on precipitation (see Fig. S3 and comments).
+10 The objective of this step is to identify the best SPI-1-predictor within the three or four WRs identified for each season and their 6 to 12 possible combinations (step 3 in Fig. S1).
+This is done by using the temporal correlation between the MOAWRs (deriving from ERAI or ENS depending the forecast experiment) and the SPI-1 for each grid point and each MOAWRs.
+This allows highlighting the large-scale impacts of the WRs on precipitation (see Fig. S3 and comments in SI).
 An automatic attribution is then applied based on the maximum of the absolute values of the correlations.
 The sign of the correlation is recorded to keep track of the type of linkage.
-An example of linkage over Scandinavia is provided in the Supplement (see Supplement and Fig. S4).
+An example of linkage over Scandinavia in provided in SI (see SI and Fig. S4).